-But once you’ve dipped into the Jameson Distillery and paid some kind of homage to local boys U2, what next?
+But once you've dipped into the Jameson Distillery, heard traditional Irish music in Temple Bar and paid some kind of homage to local boys U2, what next?

 Allow me to show you some of the more unusual things to do in Dublin and make the most of this garrulous, energetic capital of Ireland.